dbild/mozsprint-repo-template/README.md

 # Teen-driven inquiry and working in the open

 This project is focused on adapting and modifying [Mozilla's Open Leadership Training Series](https://mozilla.github.io/open-leadership-training-series/) (OLT) for a teen audience, specifically so that teens will be better equipped to launch and carry out collaborative inquiry projects and work in the open.
 Our primary focus is projects that don't involve much (if any) code.

+**Why?**

+* OLT isn't really designed for teen audience
+* Most educators don't know about working in the open
+* Sometimes challenging for teens to structure inquiry projects to invite participation from and collaboration with other teens

+**Solution**: Develop open leadership training resources for teens!

+**Unique Value Proposition**: Teens will be able to develop inquiry projects in the open, and generate contribution and collaboration from other teens

 For more information see the [open canvas for this project](https://docs.google.com/presentation/d/1WOT9X4JIWRVvhesGsMLRdRCA1VVRkAnsTs1XvCM07sU/edit?usp=sharing).

 ## Getting Started